SDSU Research Foundation has adopted the CSU Responsible Use Policy.

-Research Foundation recognizes that use of social media tools can be an effective method to communicate with constituents and raise the visibility of Research Foundation administered research and program activities.
-Social media is a general term used to reference sites and activity on sites like Facebook, LinkedIn, Wikipedia, Twitter, YouTube, or any other virtual hub where users interact.
-Official groups or pages for SDSU Research Foundation must be supervisor-approved and must be approved by Research Foundation Human Resources and/or Office of Communications.
-The Research Foundation uses social media in limited circumstances for defined business purposes.
+Research Foundation recognizes that use of social media tools can be an effective method to communicate with constituents and raise the visibility of Research Foundation administered research and sponsored program activities.
+Social media is a general term used to reference sites and activity on sites like Facebook, LinkedIn, Instagram, Twitter, YouTube, or any other virtual hub where users interact.
+Official groups or pages for SDSU Research Foundation must be supervisor-approved, follow SDSU Social Media guidelines, and be approved by the SDSURF Communications Officer.

 Privacy and Disclosure

 Access to Research Foundation's information systems and assets is provided to facilitate the conduct of its business.
 All messages and other communications generated through and/or stored on these systems are considered business records.
 Employees who use information systems, including accessing Research Foundation systems and information assets from their home should understand that information stored on these systems cannot be considered confidential or private.
 Research Foundation reserves the right to access any electronically stored information at any time in the service of its legitimate business interests.

 In the normal course of system and information security maintenance, both preventive and troubleshooting, system administrators and service providers may be required to view files and monitor content on the CSU, SDSU, and SDSURF networks, equipment, or computing resources.
 These individuals shall maintain the confidentiality and privacy of information unless otherwise required by law or SDSURF/SDSU/CSU policy.